-TABLE OF ELEMENTS

-CHARACTER Element OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION VEGETATION To maintain and enhance the landscaped setting of dwellings.
+TABLE OF ELEMENTS CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID VEGETATION To maintain and enhance the well landscaped setting of dwellings.
 Ensure front gardens incorporate soft landscaping that complements the streetscape.
 Ensure the retention of large trees.
 Removal of large trees.
-Front gardens dominated by hard surfaces.
-Loss of front gardens.
-Encourage landscaped SITING To maintain and enhance the existing streetscape rhythm.
-To maintain the existing backyard character.
+Front gardens dominated by hard surfaces SITING To maintain and enhance the existing streetscape rhythm.
+To maintain the existing backyard character and enhance the area's leafy feel.
 Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less.
-Ensure buildings are setback from both side boundaries in accordance with the prevailing streetscape spacing.
+Ensure buildings in the heritage overlay are setback in line with or behind the facade of adjoining heritage buildings in accordance with Council's Heritage Policy.
+Ensure buildings are setback from at least one side boundary in accordance with the prevailing streetscape spacing.
+Dwellings set too far forward.
+Boundary to boundary development.
+Dwellings built to or close to their rear boundary with other residential properties.

+Siting of units

+BUILDING MATERIALS AND DESIGN DETAILS

+- To ensure building materials and articulation complements and enhances the character of the streetscape. - To minimise period reproduction design. - Ensure new dwellings and visible additions complement the historic buildings in the precinct. - Ensure rooflines of new buildings, extensions and additions in the Heritage Overlay incorporate sloping roofs with greater than 10 degrees roof slope and reflect the existing character of surrounding dwellings.

 Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists.

 Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees.

 Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.

-Give preference to units set one behind the other as opposed to side by side townhouses.
-Dwellings set too far forward.
-Boundary to boundary development.
-Dwellings built to or close to their rear boundary with other residential properties.
-Side setbacks Front setbacks Front setbacks Siting on corner sites Siting of units BUILDING MATERIALS AND DESIGN DETAILS To ensure building materials and facade articulation integrates with the streetscape.
-To minimise period reproduction design.
-Ensure materials, colours and facade articulation, including the size and spacing of windows, integrates with the streetscape.
-Ensure new dwellings and visible additions complement the historic buildings in the precinct.
-Ensure rooflines of new buildings, extensions and additions incorporate sloping roofs with greater than 10 degrees roof slope and reflect the existing character of surrounding dwellings.
-Break buildings into separate elements and use eaves, overhangs and other design details to articulate the facade.
-Bland design such as sheer or plain rendered facades.
-Large areas of glazing to the street.
-Period reproduction design.
-V X Integrate with heritage streetscapes V X
+- Break buildings into separate elements and use eaves, overhangs and other design details to articulate the facade. - Use muted colours and building materials for building elements visible from the Yarra River parklands.

+- Bland design such as sheer or plain rendered facades. - Period reproduction design.

+Integrate with heritage streetscapes

+Avoid bland design

+- FRONT To maintain views of front gardens. - To ensure fences in front of heritage properties are appropriate - Ensure the retention of original front fences where heritage overlays apply. - Ensure front fences are no more than 1.5m or the average fence height in the street (whichever is less). - High solid front fences. - Fence designs that are inappropriate to the era and design of the dwelling.

+Avoid high front fences